angular/angular/aio/content/guide/router-tutorial-toh.md

 Create an `AppRouting` module in the `/app` folder to contain the routing configuration.

 <code-example language="none" class="code-shell">
-  ng generate module app-routing --module app --flat
+  ng generate module app-routing --module application --flat
 </code-example>

 Import the `CrisisListComponent`, `HeroListComponent`, and `PageNotFoundComponent` symbols